hev/aerospike-dashboards/README.md

 ## Dashboard Redesign Notes
+This repo has some notes and code for new dashboards in the Aerospike monitoring stack.

 ### Overview
-As an Aerospike oeprator I need an at a glance view that can be used to see across multiple clusters, and see within specific clusters without seeing specifics about namespaces, or sets.
+As an Aerospike operator I need an at a glance view that can be used to see across multiple clusters, and see within specific clusters without seeing specifics about namespaces, or sets.

 * Include an Aerospike logo.
 * See currently firing critical alerts across all clusters.
 I don't think there is a way to link from the Alerts List module.